Our principles

 These principles have been developed to guide CAPSA’s activities.

-1. Australia should continue to work within the region and international context to lead a more humane, ordered response to processing the claims of people seeking asylum.
+- Australia should work within the region and international context to lead a more humane, fair, predictable and timely response to processing the claims and upholding the rights of people seeking asylum.
+In order to exercise such leadership Australia must uphold its international commitments and model the humane treatment of people seeking asylum in the domestic context.

-3. The principles of deterrence, by which the members of one group of people who have come to Australia to seek protection are treated harshly in order to modify the behaviour of others, should form no part of Australian policy.
+- The principles of deterrence, by which the members of one group of people who have come to Australia to seek protection are treated harshly in order to modify the behaviour of others, is abhorrent and should form no part of Australian policy.

-4. People seeking asylum should not be referred to as “illegal” or in other derogatory terms.
+- People seeking asylum should never be referred to as “illegal” or by other derogatory terms.

-6. Arbitrary or indefinite detention at any stage of the refugee determination process is unacceptable.
+- Arbitrary or indefinite detention at any stage of the refugee determination process is unacceptable.
+Immigration detention must only ever be used as a measure of last resort.

-8. Children should not be held in detention in Australia or in offshore detention centres, but housed in the Australian community with the full range of services necessary for their welfare.
-Young unaccompanied children and adults, families with children and those with mental and physical health issues should also be carefully supported when living in the community.
+- Children should not be held in detention in Australia or in offshore detention centres, but housed in the Australian community with the full range of services necessary for their welfare.
+Immigration detention is never in the best interest of the child.
+Unaccompanied children and others in situations of vulnerability should be carefully supported while living in the community.

-9. In the Catholic tradition, if people are to live with dignity their family ties are essential.
-People should have the opportunity to be reunited with separated close family members promptly once they are found to be refugees.
+- In the Catholic tradition, if people are to live with dignity their family ties are essential.
+People should have the opportunity to be reunited with separated family members promptly once they are found to be refugees or to be owed other forms of international protection.

 *Article 33 of the 1951 Convention relating to the Status of Refugees outlines the principle of non-refoulement.
 According to this principle, parties must not forcibly expel or return (refouler) a refugee to a situation where their life or freedom may be threatened on account of their race, religion, nationality, membership of a particular social group or political opinion.